-US Studies
+US Studies 10

-Academy Codes 700911 700912 7009P1 7009P2 7009S1 7009S2 Tenth Grade examines the formative years from the colonization of what would be the United States to its transformation as a dominant political and economic influence in the world at the beginning of the twentieth century.
+Academy Codes 700911 700912 7009P1 7009P2 7009S1 7009S2

+Tenth Grade examines the formative years from the colonization of what would be the United States to its transformation as a dominant political and economic influence in the world at the beginning of the twentieth century.

-US Studies Honors
+US Studies Honors 10

-Academy Codes 700917 700918 7009P7 7009P8 7009S7 7009S8 An American History course taught as part of the Honors program to provide an integrated study of history and literature of the period.
+Academy Codes 700917 700918 7009P7 7009P8 7009S7 7009S8

+An American History course taught as part of the Honors program to provide an integrated study of history and literature of the period.
 This class may be substituted for the regular 10th grade social studies class.
 Outside research projects are required.
-THIS CLASS CANNOT BE DROPPED AFTER REGISTRATION IS COMPLETED.
+THIS CLASS CANNOT BE

-AP United States History
+AP United States History 70461H 70462H 10 11 12

 AP U.S. History is designed to be the equivalent of a two-semester introductory college or university U.S. history course.
 In AP U.S. History students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical comparisons; and utilizing reasoning about contextualization, causation, and continuity and change over time.
-This course may be substituted for either U.S. Studies or U. S. Studies Comprehensive OR be taken as an elective.
+This course may be substituted for either U. S. Studies or U. S. Studies Comprehensive OR be taken as an elective.
+May be taken as a substitute for Contemporary Studies.